deltachat/eppdperf/README.md

 Measurement criteria are:
 - How long does the SMTP+IMAP login take
+- How long does it take to add an account to a group
 - How long does it take to send an email
 - How long does it take to receive an email